Home » Cuisines » Traditional Chinese Food » Braised Beef Shank {Chines Style Jiang Niu Rou}

 Braised Beef Shank Story

-Beef is not a typical common everyday meat choice for traditional Chinese cooking except for a handful of areas such as Inner Mongolia.
+Generally speaking, beef is not a typical common everyday meat choice for traditional Chinese cooking, especially in the coastal area.
 Pork and poultry are more common.

 However, the braised beef shank has always been there, an extraordinarily popular dish that has a rich, beautiful color and flavor.
 People enjoy it as a cold appetizer dish, snack, or as toppings to noodle soup.